loganmproffitt/CampGIS/README.md

 For the original MVP planning, see [ProjectPlan.md](docs/ProjectPlan.md).

 **Key updates**
 - Focused the initial implementation on National Forests.
-The complexity of National Forest camping rules made it a good starting point, requiring a range of spatial operations
+The complexity of National Forest camping rules made it a good starting point, requiring a range of spatial operations.
 - Shifted towards a script-driven data workflow using Python (GeoPandas, Jupyter).
-This allows for easier updates, better scalability, and a deeper understanding of the geospatial data processing
+This allows for easier updates, better scalability, and a deeper understanding of the geospatial data processing.